Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level38/README.md

 - Created Chart.js that renders input to a graph, using the Victory charting components, for now just using test data
 - Chart is only rendered when the loading of the data from the google spreadsheet is completed
 - Created listSet of students and of assignments, on completion of getting the data from the google spreadsheet
+- Chart now renders our data, ratings are averaged per assignment